OpenFAST/openfast/docs/source/user/subdyn/running_sd.rst

     >SubDyn_win32.exe MyDriverFile.dvr

-where, *MyDriverFile.dvr* is the name of the SubDyn driver file, as described in Section :numref:`main-input-file`.
-The SubDyn primary input file is described in Section :numref:`driver-input-file`.
+where, *MyDriverFile.dvr* is the name of the SubDyn driver file, as described in :numref:`sd_main-input-file`.
+The SubDyn primary input file is described in Section :numref:`sd_driver-input-file`.

 Running SubDyn Coupled to FAST